 During our fiscal year 2005, we also began the exploratory development of a third major technology initiative called TIICMTM (Tactical Integrated Illuminating Countermeasure) in conjunction with Sanders Design International (SDI), a New Hampshire company.
 TIICMTM technology is intended to provide a low cost yet highly effective shield of protection for airliners against the threat of certain terrorist-launched missiles.
 In April 2004, we executed a ten year Teaming Agreement with SDI under which we would be the prime contractor on development of countermeasure technologies to protect aircraft from shoulder-fired missiles.
-As of November 30, 2007 our cumulative direct independent research and development expense for TIICMTM technology is approximately \$703,000.
+As of February 29, 2008 our cumulative direct independent research and development expense for TIICMTM technology is approximately \$712,000.
 We have entered into additional arrangements with SDI pursuant to which we have applied for a new patent on TIICMTM technology with SDI and would have joint ownership of any resulting patent.
 In the Department of Homeland Security budget for U.S. fiscal year 2006, Congress added \$10 million for the investigation of emerging technology for the protection of civil aircraft against terrorist missile threats.
 SDI received \$1 million in funding from an extension to their Phase II Small Business Innovative Research (SBIR) contract with the U.S. Air Force for further TIICMTM technology research and development.
 This funding came half from the U.S. Air Force and half from the Department of Homeland Security.
 There can be no assurance that any new patents on TIICMTM technology will be issued, or that we will derive any revenue or profit from TIICMTM technology, nor any expectation that we will receive any government or commercial funding for TIICMTM technology.
-We have curtailed development activities on TIICMTM technology pending final resolution of the Analogic lawsuit and can make no assurance as to how, if or development of activities will resume.
+A series of tests conducted on TIICMTM under the supervision of the U.S. Air Force were concluded in February, 2008 and these tests did not meet the criteria for success that we established with SDI.
+We have curtailed development activities on TIICMTM technology pending further review of our options, including, but not limited to, further analysis of test data, potential changes to implementation of TIICMTM technology and availability of funding for further research and development.

 We have experienced significant losses since our inception.
-The loss for the six months ended November 30, 2007 was approximately \$1,692,000.
+The loss for the nine months ended February 29, 2008 was approximately \$2,441,000.
 The loss for the fiscal year ended May 31, 2007 was approximately \$2,788,000.
 Losses for the fiscal year ended May 31, 2006, was approximately \$2,258,000.
-The loss for the fiscal year ended May 31, 2006 and the fiscal year ended May 31, 2007, as well as for the six months ended November 30, 2007 were caused by (1) unallowable expenses under our contracts, (2) contract cost overruns, (3) unrecoverable and unabsorbed operating expenses, and (4) corporate research and development expenses.
+The loss for the fiscal year ended May 31, 2006 and the fiscal year ended May 31, 2007, as well as for the nine months ended February 29, 2008 included the following (1) unallowable expenses under our contracts, (2) contract cost overruns, (3) unrecoverable and unabsorbed operating expenses, and (4) corporate research and development expenses.
 The unrecoverable expense category represents general and administrative expenses, primarily legal expenses and independent research and development expense which we believe are necessary but are significantly higher compared to prior years and may be considered unreasonable by the Defense Contract Audit Agency for a company our size.